Motor Vehicle Defects

 If you have suffered injuries or the loss of a loved one due to motor vehicle defects, we can help!
 Call The Law Offices of L. Clayton Burgess Today!

 The Louisiana Attorney General defines a “new vehicle with a severe defect that impairs its use or value” as a lemon.
-Vehicles are considered lemons if they have undergone 4 attempts of repair within 1 year of delivery date.
+Vehicles are considered lemons if they have undergone 4 attempts of repair within 1 year of the delivery date.
 Or, during the warranty period.
 Additionally, if the car has been out of service for 45 days in that period.

 Vehicles covered under Louisiana Lemon Law:

 You must file your claim with the Better Business Bureau’s program called BBB Auto Line.
 You can do this online using a complaint form.
 Or, you may call toll free at 800-955-5100 (M-F 9 am to 5:30 pm EST).